 Photo Source: Sarath Kuchi | Flickr

 Another major attraction of the place is its rich flora and fauna.
 Kumarakom bird sanctuary is home to migratory birds.
-The place is also a great site for mangrove forests, paddy fields and coconut groves.
-Tourist can enjoy the region by boat fishing and yachting facilities, available at the coast.
+The place is also a great site for mangrove forests, paddy fields, and coconut groves.
+Tourists can enjoy the region by boat fishing and yachting facilities, available at the coast.

 The ambiance will truly rejuvenate your soul.